ghtmtt/DataPlotly/help/source/2dhistogram.rst

 ``Y Label``: Y Label text

-``Invert X Axis``: check if you want to invert the ordering of the x axis
+``Invert X Axis``: check if you want to invert the ordering of the X axis

-``Invert Y Axis``: check if you want to invert the ordering of the y axis
+``Invert Y Axis``: check if you want to invert the ordering of the Y axis